professional-lalit/GoodFood-Android/README.md

 Introduction:

 Welcome to GoodFood - Your Ultimate Food Companion!
 This Android application is designed to bring the world of culinary delights right to your fingertips.
-Whether you're a foodie looking for new recipes, a restaurant enthusiast seeking the hottest spots in town, or a busy bee craving a convenient meal delivery service, DeliciousEats has got you covered.
+Whether you're a foodie looking for new recipes, a restaurant enthusiast seeking the hottest spots in town, or a busy bee craving a convenient meal delivery service, GoodFood has got you covered.

 Features: